 The head of the Mego Mugato is an orange color with hair that is molded into the head, like a helmet.
 The orange-colored horn sticks out from the top and naturally attracts scuffs.
 It will be hard for a collector to find one without an abrasion on the top of the horn.
 The plastic body of the Mugato is created out of orange plastic.
 The orange hands of the figure are ape-like as are the orange feet.
 Curiously, the pants have hair coming out of the bottom of the legs, as if they are covering super-hairy legs.
 The wrists have the same design.
 The fabric of the Mugato action figure was originally created out of green material, but it is common to find the color has faded to yellow.
 On the front of the shirt is a large V-shaped symbol with a brown background and orange circles for decoration.
 Mego gave their Mugato a black belt, but it seems to leave a stain on the shirt of the toy.
 This problem is so common as to be accepted as a “permissible defect” in collector’s circles.
 For some reason the knees of this alien action figure broke easily, so finding a Mugato like this is also not a surprise.
 There was just one version of the Mego Mugato, so many of them had these same weaknesses.

 For the collectors the 1975 Mego Mugato Star Trek alien is not hard to find on the major markets online.
-The presence of the “retro” models testify to the popularity and collectibility of the originals from 1975.
-An original from 1975 will vary widely in price.
-Some are sold for $50 dollars in a pack with other Mego aliens.
-Some will want to charge as much as $600 dollars for a single Mugato in the original bubble package.
-Obtaining a Mugato in its it original “carded” packaging will probably be a task.
+The presence of the “retro” models testify to the popularity and collectability of the originals from 1975.
+An original from 1975 will vary widely in price from around $400 up to $1200 if mint on card.
 Be sure to examine the card back and front.
 The front will have an alien landscape with a red and blue planet, the same as the other 1975 alien figures.
 The back will have an artist’s rendition of 14 total Starfleet and Star Trek alien figures with the face of a Mugato among them.
 Loose figures sell for $200 to $400 if complete.